 Very clear opportunities exist in the below ZAR600 000 market for developers, lenders and investors – the demand is significant and current supply is insufficient.
 There is a great demand for affordable rental accommodation in centres of economic development for low income earners and students – and some developers have been responding to this.

-Still in 2016, the affordable housing market is desperate for innovative solutions which might be found in the resale of government-subsidised housing, the delivery of incremental housing on serviced stands, inner city rental, or conversion of office blocks to residential accommodation for sale or for rent.
+The affordable housing market in 2017 still is desperate for innovative solutions which might be found in the resale of government-subsidised housing, the delivery of incremental housing on serviced stands, inner city rental, or conversion of office blocks to residential accommodation for sale or for rent.
 While the state housing subsidy creates some market distortion, demand should be responsive to alternative housing and financing approaches.
 Large and successful non-governmental funders in affordable housing projects have learned that the key to successfully funding affordable housing developments in South Africa is flexibility.